Skip to main content

 • Modify: File change (creation of new file, modify file size, change in timestamp).

-• EOFMarker: Check for a user-defined EOF marker to ensure the file is complete (allow wildcards in the EOF string)
+• EOFMarker: Check for a user-defined EOF marker to ensure the file is complete (allows wildcards in the EOF string).

-• ScanString: Check for a user-defined string in the file (This does not have to be EOF marker.)
+• ScanString: Check for a user-defined string in the file (this does not have to be an EOF marker).

-• TrackScanString: For the ScanString file state, indicates if the SMA Resource Monitor will remember the last ScanString location in a file for which it had previously triggered the rule.
-If marked, the SMA Resource Monitor will not re-trigger the rule for the same location in the file when it detects the file is modified again.
-The trigger will only fire again if new matches for the ScanString setting appear in the modified file.
-If the option is clear, the rule will trigger for previously detected ScanString entries every time the file is modified.
+• TrackScanString: For the ScanString file state, indicates if the SMA Resource Monitor remembers the last ScanString location in a file for which it had previously triggered the rule.
+If selected, the SMA Resource Monitor does not re-trigger the rule for the same location in the file when it detects the file is modified again.
+The trigger fires again only if new matches for the ScanString setting appear in the modified file.
+If the option is clear, the rule triggers for previously detected ScanString entries every time the file is modified.

 • Search String: Defines the string to search for in the file when the file state is set to EOFMARKER or SCANSTRING.